jeanhern81/Alexandria/README.md

 ---
 <a name="Techonologies">Technologies Used:</a>

-HTML, CSS, Materialize, JavaScript, jQuery,
+HTML, CSS, Materialize, JavaScript, JSON, jQuery

 ---
 <a name="Testing">Testing:</a>